 Tumor/normal sequencing studies are critical to distinguish between unique somatic mutations accrued by a tumor and germline mutations also present in the surrounding normal tissue.
 Illumina sequencers offer the speed and accuracy to detect these mutations.
 Learn more about detecting somatic mutations »

 Analyzing the entire cancer transcriptome or targeted transcripts with RNA-Seq allows researchers to detect significant expression changes, and to potentially identify genes associated with tumor progression.
-Learn more about using RNA-Seq to detect gene expression & transcriptome changes »
+Learn more about RNA-Seq detection of gene expression & transcriptome changes »

-Cancer cells frequently exhibit epigenetic changes such as aberrant methylation and altered transcription factor binding.
-Learn more about using next-generation sequencing (NGS) and array methods to detect epigenetic changes »
+Analysis of epigenetic changes in cancer cells, such as aberrant methylation and altered transcription factor binding, can provide key insights into tumorigenesis.
+Learn more about Illumina's NGS and array methods for detecting epigenetic changes »

 Genomic instability and chromosomal rearrangements are frequent features of cancer.
 Illumina offers both array- and sequencing-based approaches to identify gross chromosomal changes.
 Learn more about identifying chromosomal abnormalities »